Reconstructing equation of state of dark energy with principal component analysis

 \section{Introduction}

-Distance measurements of the type Ia supernovae (SNe Ia) indicate that the expansion of the universe is accelerating \cite{1999ApJ.517.565, 1998AJ.116.1009, astro-ph.0104455}.
+Distance measurements of the type Ia supernovae (SNe Ia) indicate that the expansion of the universe is accelerating \cite{1999ApJ.517.565,1998AJ.116.1009,2001ApJ.560.49R}.
 This implies that some mechanism must exist to provide a repulsive effect.
 Many theories have been proposed to explain this repulsive effect.
-The most popular one is the dark energy scenario.
+The most popular one is the dark energy paradigm.
 Dark energy is one kind of special matter which can provide the repulsive force that accelerates the expansion of the universe.
 However, its nature still remains unclear.
-To study the property of dark energy, Turner and White \cite{1997PRD.56.R4439} suggest to parameterize the dark energy by its equation of state, $w\equiv P/\rho$, where $P$ is pressure and $\rho$ is energy density.
-For different dark energy models, $w$ takes different values (e.g., -1 for vacuum energy, $-N/3$ for topological defects of dimensionality $N$), and $w$ also can also evolve with time (e.g., models with a rolling scalar field).
-The analysis from the Planck + WP and BICEP2 data shows that the equation of state $w\neq-1$ and the bounce inflation scenario is better than the standard cold dark matter model with a cosmological constant \cite{2013PRD.88.063501, 2014PRL.112.251301}.
+To study the property of dark energy, Turner and White \cite{1997PRD.56.R4439} suggested to parameterize the dark energy by its equation of state, $w\equiv P/\rho$, where $P$ is pressure and $\rho$ is energy density.
+For different dark energy models, $w$ takes different values (e.g., -1 for vacuum energy, $-N/3$ for topological defects of dimensionality $N$), and $w$ may also evolve with time (e.g., models with a rolling scalar field).
+The analysis from the Planck + WP and BICEP2 data shows that the equation of state $w\neq-1$ and the bounce inflation scenario \cite{2004PRD.69.103520} is better than the standard cold dark matter model with a cosmological constant \cite{2013PRD.88.063501,2013PRD.88.063539,2014PRL.112.251301}.
 Although observation is consistent with $\Omega_{M} < 1$ and a cosmological constant $\Lambda > 0$ \cite{1990Nature.348.705}, the possibility of a time dependence of $w$ or a coupling with cold dark matter cannot be excluded \cite{2003PRD.67.063521}.
-Current observational data (SNe + WMAP5 +SDSS) also favor a model predicting $w(z)$ crosses $-1$ in the range of $z\in[0.25, 0.75]$ \cite{2010PRD.81.043518, 2012PRL.109.171301}.
+Current observational data (SNe + Planck2015 + BAO) favor the cosmological constant model \cite{2016EPJC...76..588X} or XCDM and $\phi$CDM models \cite{2018arXiv180205571O}.
 In addition, on the theoretical level a constant $\Lambda$ runs into serious problems, since the present value of $\Lambda$ is $~10^{123}$ times smaller than the prediction from most particle physics models.
-If $\Lambda$ is not a constant, the dynamic properties of the dark energy may interest us \cite{2006IJMPD.15.2105, 2001PRD.64.123527}.
+If $\Lambda$ is not a constant, the dynamic properties of the dark energy may interest us \cite{2006IJMPD.15.2105,2001PRD.64.123527}.
 Since $w$ can well describe the dynamic properties of dark energy, it is vital to determine $w$ in the research of dark energy.